Babies are born with incredible, innate instincts.

-The first hour after birth, or ‘the golden hour’ is a time when newborns uses their innate reflex and senses to help them have their very first breastfeed to get milk.
+The first hour after birth, or ‘the golden hour is a time when newborns use their innate reflex and senses to help them have their very first breastfeed to get milk.

 All your baby’s five senses have an important role to play in the first breastfeed:

 - Touch.
-The skin to skin contact between you and your baby immediately after birth helps to regulate your baby’s body temperature and heart rate.
-This will also help exercise your baby’s reflexes and instinct.
+The skin-to-skin contact between you and your baby immediately after birth helps to regulate your baby’s body temperature and heart rate.
+This will also help exercise your baby’s reflexes and instincts.

 - Smell.
 As well as secreting colostrum when your baby is born, your breasts also secrete a smell that attracts your newborn baby.
 When your baby uses the breast crawl to locate your breast for the first time, he also leaves a scent trail of amniotic fluid on your tummy, making it easier for him to locate your breast the next time he’s ready to feed.

 - Sight.
 The reason your nipple and areola grew larger and darker during pregnancy was to help your baby locate a food source using his sight.
 Babies respond to images with contrasting colors – much like a darker nipple against the lighter color of the breast.
 With this, they can get into a better position crawling up from your tummy to your breast in order to get milk.

 - Sound.
 Your baby has already become accustomed to familiar sounds in the womb, and in particular, to the sound of your voice.
 Many parents notice their baby shows signs of recognizing their voices as soon as he is born.
 Talking softly to your baby can help the process of bonding.

 - Taste.
 Just as your baby has become accustomed to familiar sounds in the uterus, he has also become accustomed to familiar tastes.
 The taste of your breast milk will be similar to tastes your baby has already been exposed to in the uterus.

 Bathing your baby too early after birth is something that can be detrimental to this process of using their senses.